suse-edge/edge-image-builder/docs/installing-packages.md

 ```

 ### Installing unsigned packages
 By default EIB does GPG validation for every **additional repository** and **side-loaded RPM**.
-If you wish to use unsigned additional repositories and/or unsinged RPMs you must add the `noGPGCheck: true` property to EIB's `packages` configuration, like so:
+If you wish to use unsigned additional repositories and/or unsigned RPMs you must add the `noGPGCheck: true` property to EIB's `packages` configuration, like so:
 ```yaml
 operatingSystem:
   packages:
     noGPGCheck: true
 ```
-By providing this configuration, **all** GPG validation will be **disabled**, allowing you to use non-signed pacakges.
+By providing this configuration, **all** GPG validation will be **disabled**, allowing you to use non-signed packages.

 > **_NOTE:_** This property is intended for development purposes only.
 For production use-cases we encourage users to always use EIB's GPG validation.